-Dr. Ian G. Baird is a Canadian, now Assistant Professor, Geography, University of Wisconsin-Madison.
+Dr Ian G. Baird is a US citizen, now a full Professor of Geography at the University of Wisconsin-Madison.
 He has extensive experience working, living and conducting research in Laos and Thailand.
-He lived in both countries full-time between the mid-1980s and the mid-2000s.
+He lived in both countries full-time between the mid-1980s and 2010.
 He speaks, reads and writes Lao and Thai fluently.
 He continues to travel to both countries regularly to conduct research.
 He also has extensive experience working with Lao and Hmong refugees from Laos living in the USA, Canada and France.

 Email: jkurlanthotmail [dot] com